August 29, 2024

 A Discussion with Dr. Sean Reardon about Educational Opportunity in the U.S.

 We spoke to Dr. Reardon to learn more about the insights SEDA can offer states, districts, and schools, and how it could help in the work to fight inequality in education.
-His remarks touched on how to develop more sophisticated measures of poverty and inequality; the opportunities for state, district, and school leaders to learn from one another; the need for policymakers to take a broader view of inequalities in education; and the impact of the coronavirus pandemic on our efforts to measure student learning.

 Read more at The National Center on Education and the Economy